 The proud Spartans (aka Lacedaemonians) were the finest soldiers of their time.
 These ripped badasses trained as young men and were more than willing to fight to the death in the name of their country.
 The Spartans pioneered modern military tactics, were bad to the bone, and wore very little armor except for a spear and shield combo which were instrumental in the formation of their phalanx strategy.
 The phalanx was a move where they formed an impenetrable line of pointy-staby-things with their bronze shields locked together for cover, it proved to be extremely efficient against their adversaries.

 Seriously, the Spartans were not to be messed with.
-I would rather fight a pack of ravaging Grizzly bears than a single Spartan warrior, hell a lowly Spartan-bronze-armor-shiner!
-I’d pit a Spartan up against any manner of soldier, and they’d come out on top, I’m talkin mobsters, ninjas, robots, you name it!
-Well, except for maybe the few exceptions of Israeli Special Forces, or Navy Seals. (and that’s not including modern weaponry either, cuz those guys are hardcore…) Suffice it to say that you’d be smart to avoid getting into a bar fight with one of these dudes.
+I would rather fight a pack of rabid Grizzly bears than a single Spartan warrior!
+Heck, a lowly Spartan bronze-armor-shiner!
+I’d pit a Spartan up against any manner of soldier, and they’d come out on top, I’m talkin’ mobsters, ninjas, robots, you name it!
+Suffice it to say that you’d be smart to avoid getting into a bar fight with one of these dudes.

 Life in Sparta revolved around warfare, not unlike Viking culture.
 The difference perhaps is that Vikings had a culture, Spartans on the other hand would rather violently die in battle than enjoy music, art, or philosophical debate.
 They simply had no need for the finer things in life.